miguoliang/old_blog/code/_posts/2020-02-24-spring-security-cors-settings.md

 ## 1. Activate CORS filter

-Create a class named WebSecurityConfig which is inherited from WebSecurityCOnfigurerAdapter, and override its configure method, like this:
+Create a class named WebSecurityConfig which is inherited from WebSecurityConfigurerAdapter, and override its configure method, like this:

 ```java
 @Configuration